ashishthakur913/Wedding-Invitation/README.md

 </details>

-With the divine grace of the almighty, inviting you and your family to elder sister's wedding to be held on **29th November at [Ashirwad Garden](https://goo.gl/maps/5z5xX2hTYzU8VGEJ9), Ratu, Ranchi from 7:00 PM** onwards.
+With the divine grace of the almighty, inviting you and your family to elder sister's wedding to be held on **2nd December at [Rani Kothi Banquet Hall](https://goo.gl/maps/LSGCr4RjdsAcPD7Y6), Nagpur** onwards.

 - [Download](https://github.com/vinitshahdeo/vinitshahdeo/raw/master/docs/Sonali%20%26%20Gagan.pdf) the Invitation card

-- Find [venue](https://goo.gl/maps/5z5xX2hTYzU8VGEJ9) on Google map
+- Find [venue](https://goo.gl/maps/LSGCr4RjdsAcPD7Y6) on Google map

 - Visit the [website](https://sonali.netlify.app/) for more details